davidlattimore/wild/README.md

 much appreciated.
 The more sponsorship I get the longer I can continue to work on this project full time.

+# Code of Conduct

+The Wild project adheres to the [Rust code of conduct](https://rust-lang.org/policies/code-of-conduct/).
+If you have any moderation concerns or queries, please email wild-mod@googlegroups.com.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT)